Angelita Lapuz Bradney, writer

 About Angelita

-You can read many of her short stories below, including All that water must be unimaginably heavy, which won the £4000 National Memory Day short story competition in 2017.
-You can also find details of her novel-in-progress, Wildwood, which was runner-up in the 2021 Writers & Artists 'Turn the Page' competition.
+You can also read many of her short stories below, including All that water must be unimaginably heavy, which won the £4000 National Memory Day short story competition in 2017.

 “Angelita’s writing is clear, cold, seemingly dispassionate, taking us to the heart of trauma and its effects on memory, leaving the reader with the spaces to wonder what we and history may also choose to forget.
 This is superb writing: both imaginatively rich and confidently spare in crafting.”
 Cathy Galvin, Director of The Word Factory, Co-Founder of The Sunday Times EFG Short Story Prize, and judge of the 2017 National Memory Day short story competition.